bitsper2nd/merge-monokai-theme/README.md

-# Theme - Monokai
+# Theme - Monokai Plus

 [Monokai](https://monokai.pro) theme for Sublime Merge 2.

-Requires related color scheme.
-The color scheme is from the Sublime Text's [Monokai Pro Theme](https://packagecontrol.io/packages/Theme%20-%20Monokai%20Pro).
+Requires [related color](https://github.com/bitsper2nd/sublime-monokai-scheme) scheme.
+This implementation of Monokai uses the Sublime Merge Dark Theme as a template with the Monokai color palette.

 ## Install